cypress-io/cypress-documentation/source/guides/tooling/intelligent-code-completion.md

 ## Features

-When editing the {% url "`cypress.json`" configuration %} file, you can use our {% url "json schema file" https://on.cypress.io/cypress.schema.json %} to get intelligent tooltips in your IDE for each configuration property.
+When editing the {% url "configuration file (`cypress.json` by default)" configuration %}, you can use our {% url "json schema file" https://on.cypress.io/cypress.schema.json %} to get intelligent tooltips in your IDE for each configuration property.

 ### Property help when writing and hovering on configuration keys